Puts and Calls form the basic building blocks of all option trading strategies.

 Find the strategy that you like best and stick with it.
 At least until you make large sums of money.

 This lesson just goes over the basics.
-I've made most of my money just sticking with the basics.
-I trade a few advanced option strategies here and there, but the basics are my bread and butter.
+I trade a few advanced option strategies here and there, but I make most of my money just sticking with the basics.

 There are four basic option positions: long Call options (buying Call options), short Call options (selling Call options), long Put options (buying Put options), and short Put options (selling Put options).